martynoel/SnapAndMatchPublic/README.md

 # Snap & Match
 *A color-savvy, UO-loving personal stylist for your phone.*

-### Note: This repo is meant to be viewed only and cannot run on a device because there is the backend code is proprietary, and therefore is not included. ###
+### Note: This repo is meant to be viewed only and cannot run on a device because the backend code is not included due to propreitary restrictions.

 ## Team
 - **Mimi Chenyao** | Tech Lead, iOS developer